AMD Reveals The Radeon RX 6000 Series: RDNA2 Starts At The High-End, Coming November 18thby Ryan Smith on October 28, 2020 12:25 PM EST

 Post Your CommentPlease log in or sign up to comment.

 View All Comments

-Ryan Smith - Thursday, October 29, 2020 - linkAMD has only confirmed the Ryzen 5000 series at this time.
+Ryan Smith - Thursday, October 29, 2020 - linkAMD has not (and likely never will) disclose anything about Navi 21 yields.

 Thanny - Friday, October 30, 2020 - linkSony never announced anything like that.
 What they did announce is that what your just repeated was a false rumor.

 SagePath - Wednesday, October 28, 2020 - linkThis is what happens when actual engineers run a tech company.
 Hard work makes competent professionals, which grows the skills they have, and soon enough, are able to perfect their skills and do remarkable things.
 I'm waiting on the reviews like everyone else, but I have confidence that Dr Lisa Su and her team can pull this off.
 They did it with the CPU wars, why not with the GPUs as well!!